Frequently asked questions

 Your peer advisor will ask you a series of questions and establish a session agenda based on what you would like to discuss and the time constraints of the appointment.
 Complicated questions could require follow-up appointments.
 During the appointment, your peer advisor will ask you to actively participate in finding or developing the answers to your questions to help you learn how to approach the problem and to ensure that the answers are the best ones for you.
 Expect to do more talking than your peer advisor!

 We require all students visiting the HPAC to have appointments.
 If you happen to walk in at a time when no one else has an appointment scheduled, your peer advisor can help you schedule an appointment on the spot and then offer peer advising.
-However, walk-in appointments are challenging at the moment since the HPAC is located in a residential area protected by card access.
-And since appointments are short already, it might be more beneficial to just make a full appointment in the future.

 If you are more than five minutes late to your appointment and another student is waiting for a walk-in appointment, your appointment will be marked as a “no-show,” and the other student will be given your appointment.